 He tried selling small bags of marijuana or the hillbilly heroin he pinched from his Aunt Margaret’s medicine cabinet.
-He then would sit in a dark alley waiting for the locals to walk up like spies certain their cover was blown.
-Every sale was exciting and dangerous and sickening.
-The money was quick even if the customers were a bit intense begging for a fix.
-Everyone seemed so sad and he kicked himself for feeding their sickness and felt even worse.
+He would sit in a dark alley waiting for the locals to walk up acting like spies who were certain their cover was blown.
+Every sale was exciting, dangerous and sickening.
+The money was quick.
+All of the customers were a bit intense as they begged for a fix.
+Everyone seemed so sad.
+He kicked himself for feeding their sickness and felt even worse.
 Plus, Margaret eventually found her pills turned up missing every time he came over.
 That ended that.
 Without money, a job, or a place to stay, he soon felt eyes watching him.
 Jerry suspected everybody was a cop.
 Paranoia added to his shame of being homeless and it wasn’t something he wanted to feel.

 Jerry had been a passenger once in a car passing through on the 95.
 Now, he walked away from the freeway toward The Strip carrying a grocery sack filled with two hot water bottles.
 They were colder earlier when he refiled them from a water fountain inside Bellagio.
 As cars sped by above him, he eyed a billboard promising gamblers Looser Slots; deep down Jerry felt like a loser too.

 The setting sun bore into him as he rounded the neon lights of The Strip into a dark corner behind a casino parking garage.
 His t-shirt stuck to his back from the afternoon sweat.
 He headed to the place where he liked to sleep behind a dumpster off Koval where he stashed a trash bag of clothes, a sleeping bag, and a cracked leather horn case containing a ventriloquist dummy named Fredrico.
 He looked up as the High Roller inched around and the alternating glow of red then blue of The Strip flashed through the shadows.